 left-hand page showing the Proctor Greek type and a diagram

-Archimedes joins the short list of books ever printed in Proctor's Greek type.
-We last used it in 1993 for Lancelot Andrewes, Preces Privatae, now out of print.
+Archimedes joins the short list of books ever printed in Proctor's Greek type (which includes Lancelot Andrewes, Preces Privatae, above).

 out of print.